Kekul\'e Superconductivity in Twisted Magic Angle Bilayer Graphene: Methods

 We find that \(\Lambda\) is highly nonlocal in the band index: sizeable matrix elements \(|\Lambda_{mn}(\mathbf{q})|\) persist even for \(|m-n|\gg 1\).
 Thus it is necessary to investigate the coupling between the flat bands and remote bands.
 Experimental data and numerical simulations consistently indicate a significant separation of energy scales.
 The superconducting gap is typically on the order of $\Delta\sim 1~\mathrm{meV}$, whereas the single-particle gap separating the flat and remote bands in the BM model is much larger, at $E_{\text{band}}\sim 50~\mathrm{meV}$.
 A Schrieffer–Wolff transformation can be employed to integrate out the remote bands:

 Here, $H_{LL}$ is the Hamiltonian in the flat-band subspace, $H_{LH}$ couples the flat and remote bands, and $H_{HH}$ is the Hamiltonian within the remote-band subspace.
 After the transformation, the new Hamiltonian $\tilde{H}_{LL}$ acquires a correction of order $\Delta^2/E_{\text{band}}$.
-When this energy is much smaller than the bandwidth \(W\) of a {\it single} flat band, the isolated-flat-band description of intra-valley superconductivity is well-justified.
-By contrast, in perfectly flat bands (\(W\!\to\!0\)) or for sufficiently large \(\Delta\), remote-band effects must be included.
+When this energy is much smaller than the bandwidth \(W\) of a {\it single} flat band, the isolated-flat-band description of intra-valley superconductivity is well-justified, provided the bands are not perfectly flat (\(W\!\to\!0\)) or \(\Delta\) sufficiently large so that remote-band effects must be included.